-In the INPUT, HUMAN box goes the humans that the product in question needs in its construction, and the impacts on these humans of their employment.
-These considerations include forced, bonded, indentured of prison labor; child labor; freedom of association and collective bargaining right; discrimination, harassment and abuse; work place health and safety; wages, benefits and terms of employment; and working hours.
+In the INPUT, HUMAN box basic human standards for workers are identified, reflecting all levels of production.
+These include forced, bonded, indentured or prison labor; child labor; freedom of worker association and collective bargaining; discrimination, harassment and abuse; work place health and safety; fair wages, benefits and terms of employment; and reasonable working hours.